 A gust of wind whooshed through a pile of leaves under the old oak, and the chill of night grew even icier as they rose in the air.
 A trio of rats in the garden squealed and scampered, and Isobel fought to keep her door from opening further.
 The wind seemed to be pushing against her, but it might have been the creature.
 The placid face of the Liahnhan Sídhe contorted into a sneer before morphing into an anguished visage.
 Isobel closed her eyes and braced for retaliation, keeping them shut tightly until she heard the scream.
 There was a blur of white or a flash of light.
 The sorrowful shriek peaked quickly and faded over the course of a full minute before Isobel was left standing alone in her doorway.

 It was past sunrise when the widow finally woke in her chair.
 The candles had burned out, and the fireplace was cold.
 The cards were still scattered on the table, and the globe of her lamp was smoky.
 As she became aware of her surroundings, Isobel gradually remembered the terror of her nocturnal visitor.
 She hurried to the door to look outside.
 There was frost on the ground and a chill in the air, but the yard was undisturbed.
 The bucket at the cistern had been left untouched.
 The leaves were still piled beneath the oak.

 The experience seemed like nothing more than a horrific dream, and Isobel would have believed that to be the case were it not for the muddy footprints on the porch.

 © 2019 by Patrick Brown

-To learn more about my books, especially the two featuring Maggie Lyon, visit my author page at: http://www.amazon.com/Patrick-Brown/e/B005F0CYH2/ref=sr_ntt_srch_lnk_1?qid=1419885131&sr=8-1
+To learn more about my books, the two featuring Maggie Lyon and two that are not as scary as this story, visit my author page at: http://www.amazon.com/Patrick-Brown/e/B005F0CYH2/ref=sr_ntt_srch_lnk_1?qid=1419885131&sr=8-1